 Today Asa Dutton’s Farmhouse is again as vibrant and elegant as it was in 1840.
 It was a privilege to be involved in the rescue of this fine building and a privilege it will be to stay here.

-The Dutton Farmhouse houses 8 very comfortably.
+The Dutton Farmhouse sleeps 8 very comfortably.
 Located near the highest point on our 571 acre Scott Farm, it offers spectacular views and ready access to any type of outdoor activity including hiking, biking, sledding, cross country skiing, picnicking, and simple contemplation.

 Your accommodations will include:

 - 2 bedrooms with twin beds and 2 bedrooms with full size beds

 - Extensive grounds and fabulous views of the Scott Farm orchards